 Preceptorship Program Supports Rural Clinics; Requires Community Project

-ALBUQUERQUE, NM – UNM School of Medicine student Bobby Sena is completing his first year in medical school this summer by helping Lordsburg residents with their health and wellness through next week at Hidalgo Medical Services.
+ALBUQUERQUE, NM – UNM School of Medicine student Christine Barber is completing her first year in medical school this summer by helping Silver City residents with their health and wellness through next week at Hidalgo Medical Service.

 Nearly 100 first-year UNM medical students began their six-week rural rotation this month in 29 communities throughout New Mexico, from Las Vegas to Las Cruces.
 As part of their nationally recognized curriculum, the students are talking with patients, conducting physical examinations with their preceptors, and performing a community project designed to address specific community health care and/or educational needs.